How to Convert Date to Text in Excel?

 Where can you Convert Date to Text in Excel?

 Now, let us see some examples where you can convert Date to Text in Excel.

 When we need to convert Date to Text in ExcelDate To Text In ExcelYou can convert Date to Text in Excel through the most commonly used method, i.e., the text function or by using: Text-to-Column option, Copy Paste Method and VBA. , we need to use the TEXT function in excel.
 As I already mentioned, time & date in Excel is stored as numbers.
 However, sometimes we may require showing it as the text string.
 In such cases, we can use the TEXT function.

 - TEXT function consists of VALUE & FORMAT_TEXT.

 - VALUE: Which value you need to convert.
 It is simply the targeted cell.
 This could be a number, reference cell that contains a number.

 There are multiple date formats available in excel.
-Below table will give a better idea about the different format and results.
+The below table will give a better idea about the different formats and results.

 Example #1 – Convert Date to Text in Excel using “TEXT” Function

-From cell A2 to A10, we have below values and convert them to Date from B2 to B10.
+From cell A2 to A10, we have the below values and convert them to the Date from B2 to B10.